fr4nk5ch31n3r/gtransfer/share/doc/gtransfer.1.md

 steps.
 Notice the space between "\--" and the actual parameters.
 This overwrites any available dparams and is not recommended for regular usage.
 There exists one exception for the **-len|-partial-length X** option.
-If this is provided, it will only be added to the transfer parameters from a dparam for a connection or
-- if no dparam is available - to the builtin default transfer parameters.
+If this is provided, it will only be added to the transfer parameters from a dparam for a connection or, if no dparam is available, to the builtin default transfer parameters.

 **NOTICE:** If specified, this option must be the last one in a **gt** command line.